 - 1There are certain countries that are exempt from visa requirements to enter Vietnam:

-- ASEAN countries are permitted to stay for 30 days without a visa:
+- ASIAN countries are permitted to stay for 30 days without a visa:

 - Philippines (21 days)